tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 This component describes with which sprite a entity is rendered.
 If a sprite has the multiple attribute it also defines the index of the specific sub sprite.

+Default ID can be found in the static class `Sdl2Ids`.

 Its config consists only of the sprite ID:

     sprite: <string representing an id>